Charbeneau/lambda_layers/README.md

 7. Go to the test-opencv-python37-output-image-bucket S3 bucket, and find a grayscale image that should look like [images/output/my_image_gray.jpg](images/output/my_image_gray.jpg).

-## Next Steps
+## Potential Improvements

-I'm going to make the driver.sh parameters named [like so](https://brianchildress.co/named-parameters-in-bash/).
+Making the driver.sh parameters named [like so](https://brianchildress.co/named-parameters-in-bash/) seems like a good idea.

+The S3 buckets are public, so watch out.
+This should be changed.

+The [Dockerfile](./layers/opencv-python37/Dockerfile) uses the amazonlinux image, not lambci/lambda-base.
+The implications of this are unclear to me, so be careful.

 ## Miscellanea